 Gravel Bed Nursery

-Once completed, Tree Trust’s Gravel Bed Nursery (GBN) will represent the first time Tree Trust has tended our own trees in 11 years.
+Once completed, Tree Trust’s Gravel Bed Nursery (GBN) will represent the first time Tree Trust has tended our own trees since 2006.
 We want to thank Aggregate Industries of Eagan for their generous donation of the gravel needed to fill our 40×60 foot bed.
 This project was also supported by a significant donation from the MN Turf and Grounds Foundation and a campaign driven by our Board of Directors.

 350 bare root trees will be installed in the gravel bed this spring, tended through the summer, and harvested and planted during our fall planting projects this year.
 Our Green Futures program, as well as our North Minneapolis Free Trees program, will specifically benefit from these healthy, hearty, and low-cost trees in the upcoming years.
 Due to the cost savings gained by use of the GBN, Tree Trust expects to increase the number of trees we are able to plant in local communities by 20%.